 Both of them are possible, but I think that custom writing is a more promising and profitable option.
-It allows building your reputation, gaining loyal clients, and earning a good amount of money.
+It helps build your reputation, gain loyal clients, and earn a good amount of money.

 And what is your favorite way to sell articles online?
 Share your ideas in the comments section.

 - Scouting Talent: My Two Cents on Where to Find Stellar Blog Writers!Unravel the mystery of finding the perfect blog writer for your needs with our comprehensive guide.
 Explore top platforms for hiring freelance writers and learn from the pros about their best practices.
 Plus, gain insight into the world of blog writing, costs, and why you might consider hiring a professional team.